AdobeDocs/analytics.en/help/implement/other/dtm/c-aa-tool/dtm-faq.md

 ---
 description: A FAQ about the automatic configuration of the Adobe Analytics deployment.
 The automatic configuration method manages the AppMeasurement code for you.
-keywords: Dynamic Tag Management;plugins;staging;effect on current settings;revision history;potential pitfalls;report suite id;currency code;tracking server;ssl tracking server;custom code;library management
+keywords: Dynamic Tag Management;plug-ins;staging;effect on current settings;revision history;potential pitfalls;report suite id;currency code;tracking server;ssl tracking server;custom code;library management
 solution: Experience Cloud,Analytics,Target,Dynamic Tag Management
 title: FAQs about the Adobe Analytics Tool
 uuid: 8fcef893-e305-4a95-a033-9066a56b09cd